Jumpaku/MurokouDrive/README.md

 ## Dependencies
-MurokouDrive depends on the following packages and some of them is licensed under the Apache License Version 2.0.
+MurokouDrive depends on the following packages and some of them are licensed under the Apache License Version 2.0.

 * Vehicle Tools (Unity Technology)
 * Down Town Pack - Lite (Gamemag Creation Studio)